exovm/fsociety/README.md

 *"we are fsociety"*

-not affiliated with the show obviously, just inspired by it.
+not affiliated with the show obviously, just inspired by it